-Pixel Pushers exhibition reveals secrets of computer game artists
+Pixel Pushers exhibition reveals secrets of computer game artists27 March 2014

 A new exhibition celebrating the hidden work of computer games artists opens today (Thursday 27 March) at Abertay University’s Hannah Maclure Centre.

 Work from artists linked to Dundee will be on show at the Pixel Pushers exhibition, including the team at 4J Studios, creators of Minecraft: Xbox 360 Edition, and personal work from Ian McQue, Rockstar North Assistant Art Director.

 The exhibition will reveal how digital artists work, showing that the artists’ unique vision and style is the driving force behind their art, with technology simply another brush in their palette.